Notorious ‘Phony Nun’ house burns in Brooklyn

-CROWN HEIGHTS, Brooklyn (PIX11) — Cheyama Legrand cried when she heard her childhood house at 222 Brooklyn Avenue was gutted by fire Wednesday morning, a place where teens and women were beaten or murdered in the 1960s and 70s—but still a place she called home.
+CROWN HEIGHTS, Brooklyn (PIX11) — Cheyama Legrand cried when she heard her childhood house at 222 Brooklyn Avenue was gutted by fire Wednesday morning.
+Even though it was a place where teens and women were beaten or murdered in the 1960s and 70s, it was still a place she called home.

 “I was devastated when I got the call,” Legrand told PIX11 News Thursday.
 “We all grew up in the big house.
 My brothers and sisters.
 Daddy loved all his children, no matter what people say about him.”